 Setting a quit date can be a pivotal piece in the quitting game.
-But don't take it from us, take it from a real ex-smoker!
+But don't take it from us, take it from someone who quit for good!

 I picked up smoking about 4 years ago and it was so bad that I'd smoke pack a day.
 It was expensive on my wallet and health.